 1963 - Richard V. Valleroy started Valpak Mfg, Inc. Valpak's main line of business was the sales & distribution of refuse handling equipment.
 It also serviced and manufacturing or its own line of refuse equipment.
 As the business started to grow, Valpak became a distributor & service center for seven different sales companies.
 These includes such companies as Lodal, Garwood, Converto Mfg, Anchor Pac, Rampac, Hyco, and its own brand Valpak Mfg.

 1967 - Valpak was growing steadily in the sales, service, and manufacturing of refuse equipment.
 Now with more than 50 employees strong, they found it necessary to start their own in house machine shop.
 The shop would be used for the manufacturing of hydraulic cylinders & the machining of other components & parts needed in their manufacturing process.
 This machine shop was located in the lower level of the manufacturing building.
-Richard hire his father Edgar Valleroy, a tool & die maker by trade, to supervise & manage the machine shop.
+Richard hired his father Edgar Valleroy, a tool & die maker by trade, to supervise & manage the machine shop.
 This shop was incorporated under the new trade name of R-V Industries, Inc.

 1973 - The Valpak's building, which was being leased at this time, caught fire and burned to the ground.
 When the insurance company informed Rich that he was under insured because of the newly purchased machine shop equipment, and that the owners of the building were not going to rebuild.
 Valpak reluctantly had to closed its doors.
 Because of this sudden turn of events, Rich found it necessary to help many of his employees find new jobs with other companies in the area.